thepacifistnietzsche/RCKRchallenge/README.md

 Correct program - Untitled2
 Program that give solution to the program - Challengesolution

-Criticism and improvements are welcome
+Criticism and improvements are welcome.

+I myself improved on Saratchandra's solution to reflect the new problem statement